Salam-Aboul-Hosn/BookStore/README.md

-Book Store Crud APP using the MERN stack
+Book Store CRUD app using the MERN stack